barrachri/christianbarra.com/content/posts/how-to-deal-with-self-limiting-thought-before-a-talk.md

 I find many similarities between climbing and public speaking.

-> The only difference between a climber who climbs 5.15 and one who climbs 5.5[^1] is the magnitude of the doubt and the skills developed to deal with it.
+> The only difference between a climber who climbs 5.15 and one who climbs 5.5 is the magnitude of the doubt and the skills developed to deal with it.[^1]
 >
 - Arno Ilgner